Ayiri Emami

-Emami studied political science at Delta State university Abraka.
+Early life

+Chief Ayiri Emami was born in Warri North local government area of Delta state, South-South, Nigeria to the family of late Chief Akonu Emami & Mrs Felicia Emami nee Ogunfemi.

+He attended Ikengbuwa primary school and Yonwuren College both in Warri before proceeding to Delta State University where he acquired a bachelor's degree in political science.

+Work and career

 He was one of the youngest founding members of the Peoples Democratic Party (PDP) in Warri, Delta State, and was the party chairman in Warri South-West local government area.
 He left the party and joined the ruling All Progressives Congress (APC) in Delta State in April 2015, becoming one of the party's leaders in the state.

 He has served on the board of directors for Nigeria Cat Construction Company, and was the Chairman of the Delta State Waterways Security Committee, set up by the state government to reduce kidnapping and armed robbery in the Niger delta.

+Philanthropy

-As a philanthropist, he has helped students finance their academic studies, and aided the financing of small scale businesses for members of his community.
+As a philanthropist, he has helped students finance their academic studies, and aided the financing of small-scale businesses for members of his community.

+Personal life

 In 2009, he married Asba Jite Emami.
-The couple has two children.
+The couple have three children.